A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

-\begin{proof} We consider the $2^n$ different games $\langle A \rangle$, where $A \subset N$.
+\begin{proof} We consider the $2^n$ different games $\langle A \rangle$, where $A \subset [n]$.
 Such a game is proper if and only if $A^c \ngtr A$, i.e., if the complement of $A$ does not lie in the filter $\langle A \rangle$.
 By Definition~\ref{partialorder}, $A^c \ngtr A$ is equivalent to having the $k$th element of $A$ be greater than the $k$th element of $A^c$ for some $k \leq n$.
-Thus, $\langle A \rangle$ is proper if and only if $A$ contains $k$ of the largest $2k-1$ numbers in $N$ (for some $k\leq n$).
+Thus, $\langle A \rangle$ is proper if and only if $A$ contains $k$ of the largest $2k-1$ numbers in $[n]$ (for some $k\leq n$).

-This is equivalent to the number of ways to flip a fair coin $n$ times so that a majority of heads had occurred at some point.
-This is sequence A045621 in the Online Encyclopedia of Integer Sequences~\cite{OEIS} and is given by formula \eqref{eq:1gen} above. \end{proof}
+This is equivalent to the number of ways to flip a fair coin $n$ times so that a majority of heads had occurred at some point, which is enumerated as sequence A045621 in the Online Encyclopedia of Integer Sequences~\cite{OEIS} and given by formula \eqref{eq:1gen} above. \end{proof}